-June 1998: Scour, a peer-to-peer search engine startup that Kalanick had dropped out of UCLA to join, snags its first investment from former Disney president Michael Ovitz and Ron Burkle of Yucaipa companies.
+June 1998: The success story of Uber starts with Scour.
+It’s a peer-to-peer search engine startup that Kalanick had dropped out of UCLA to join, snagging its first investment from former Disney president Michael Ovitz and Ron Burkle of Yucaipa companies.

 April 2007: Kalanick sells RedSwoosh, a company he’d founded in 2001, to Akamai for $23 million and becomes a millionaire.
 He says he started RedSwoosh as a ‘revenge business’ to turn the 33 litigants who sued Scour into customers.